Best Practices in Equity, Diversity and Inclusion in Research

 About this guide

-This guide provides a general overview of systemic barriers that exist in the research ecosystem.
 The NFRF program welcomes all feedback on how this guide can be improved.
 Please send your comments to edi-edi@chairs-chaires.gc.ca.

 Commitment to equity, diversity and inclusion